taskcluster/taskcluster-rfcs/rfcs/0128-redeployable-clients.md

 The author has no knowledge of this process, and leaves it up to the implementor to decide.

-# 5. Open Questions

-<what is not decided yet? remove this section when it is empty, and then go to
-the final comment phase>

 # 6. Implementation